brianadams2337/acme-shop-flo/docs/migration/migration-demoshop.md

 ## Auth guard

-- In Nuxt 2 we used `AuthGuard` component as a wrapper for the protected auth routes such as account area, checkout etc. In Nuxt 3 we introduced a `authGurad.global.ts` global middleware that handles the guarding the protected auth routes.
+- In Nuxt 2 we used `AuthGuard` component as a wrapper for the protected auth routes such as account area, checkout etc. In Nuxt 3 we introduced a `authGuard.global.ts` global middleware that handles the guarding the protected auth routes.

 ## Additions